thiago-negri/zsqlite-minify/README.md

 }
 ```

+This is used by [zsqlite-migrate](https://github.com/thiago-negri/zsqlite-migrate) to embed minified SQL migrations.

 ## Build time alternative 2

 Use the `minify_root_path` option and `embedMinifySql` function.

-This is used by [zsqlite-migrate](https://github.com/thiago-negri/zsqlite-migrate) to embed minified SQL migrations.
+This is used by [zsqlite-demo](https://github.com/thiago-negri/zsqlite-demo) to embed minified SQL statements.

 Also used as part of the tests in this project.